Okamoto Tomoya

 Since April 2023, he has been fully dedicated to woodcarving as an Ainu craft support staff member of the Regional Revitalization Cooperation Team in Biratori Town, aiming to become independent.

-He mainly produces ita (flat wooden trays), makiri (small knives), and three-dimensional carvings such as bears.
+He mainly produces ita (flat wooden trays), makiri (knives), and three-dimensional carvings such as bears.
 He focuses on the accuracy of ramram-noka (scale carving) and consciously uses uncarved spaces.
 Nibutani is attractive because it houses the works of masters in museums where techniques can be absorbed and also the workshops of leading senior artists where he can receive direct guidance.
 He studies many traditional works by observing closely and strives to create his own patterns.

 He says that Nibutani is a place where even people uninterested in crafts can experience something extraordinary and hopes many people will visit.
-He dreams of opening his own craft shop under the same name, "Fushiko Mingei," as his grandfather, Koshichi.
-He belongs to the Nibutani Mingei Association.
+He dreams of opening his own craft shop under the same name, "Husko Mingei," as his grandfather, Koshichi.
+He also participated in the collaborative product development project with "Nibutani Ainu Craft" (2024, 2025).
+A member of the Nibutani Craft Association.

 Career Highlights

-Hokkaido Ainu Traditional Craft Exhibition (Hokkaido Ainu Association)
+Hokkaido Ainu Traditional Craft Exhibition (organized by the Ainu Association of Hokkaido)

-Ainu Craftwork Contest (Foundation for Ainu Culture)
+Ainu Craftwork Contest (organized by the Foundation for Ainu Culture)

-2021 – Grand Prize, Adult Speech Category
+2021 — Grand Prize in the Adult Speech Category

 STV Radio "Ainu Language Radio Course"